-2.1.3.3 Summary of Changes to the Single-Family Residential Compliance Manual
+3.1.3.3 Summary of Changes to the Single-Family Residential Compliance Manual

 Section 3.3.5 of the Single-Family Residential Compliance Manual would need to be revised.
-This would mirror the changes to Subchapter 8, Section 150.1(c)3A explained in above Section 2.1.1, where the changes would reflect the updated code requirements for mandatory and prescriptive U-factors.
+This would mirror the changes to Subchapter 8, Section 150.1(c)3A explained in above Section 3.1.1, where the changes would reflect the updated code requirements for mandatory and prescriptive U-factors.

-2.1.3.4 Summary of Changes to Compliance Documents
+3.1.3.4 Summary of Changes to Compliance Documents

 The proposed code change would modify the compliance documents listed below, as noted in Section 5.5.
-The primary change would be to update any numeric references to U-factor requirements from 0.30 to 0.28 as a reflection of this proposal.
+The primary change would be to update any numeric references to U-factor requirements from 0.30 to 0.27 in Climate Zones 1 through 6, and 8 through 16, and 0.28 in Climate Zone 7 as a reflection of this proposal.
+Homes with less than or equal to 500 square feet of conditioned space in Climate Zone 5 through 10 and 15 would remain at 0.30.
 Other changes are to clarify the proposed requirement that the installed window SHGC match that from the performance model for projects that comply via the performance path.

-- CF1R-PRF-01E Performance Newly Constructed Building - · See Appendix C for details. - CF1R-ADD-01-E Prescriptive Residential Additions 1,000 Ft2 or Less - CF1R-ALT-01-E Prescriptive Alterations Building - CF1R-ADD-02-E Prescriptive Residential Additions That Do Not Requires HERS Field Verification - CF1R-NCB-01-E Prescriptive Newly Constructed Building - CF1R-ALT-05-E Prescriptive Alterations Simple Non-HERS - CF2R-ADD-02-E Prescriptive Residential Additions That Do Not Requires HERS Field Verification - CF2R-ENV-01-E Fenestration Installation
+- CF1R-PRF-01E Performance Newly Constructed Building - See Appendix C for details. - CF1R-ADD-01-E Prescriptive Residential Additions 1,000 ft or Less - CF1R-ALT-01-E Prescriptive Alterations Building - CF1R-ADD-02-E Prescriptive Residential Additions That Do Not Requires HERS Field Verification - CF1R-NCB-01-E Prescriptive Newly Constructed Building - CF1R-ALT-05-E Prescriptive Alterations Simple Non-HERS - CF2R-ADD-02-E Prescriptive Residential Additions That Do Not Requires HERS Field Verification - CF2R-ENV-01-E Fenestration Installation

-2.1.4 Regulatory Context
+3.1.4 Regulatory Context

-2.1.4.1 Determination of Inconsistency or Incompatibility with Existing State Laws and Regulations
+3.1.4.1 Determination of Inconsistency or Incompatibility with Existing State Laws and Regulations